eag838/To-Dos/Database Stuff.md

 ## Views
-- Update view used to create the download data so that external monitorIDs are published (right now internal monitorIDs are published in downloadable files)
+- Add dynamic QA/QC definitions (hard coded right now)

 ## Database Table Modifications
+- Add AQS and ADAM site code fields to site table(s)

 ## New Database Tables

+## Completed
+- Implement a routine or something to remove migrated data from staging
 - Adjustment Technique
   - Internal Code/ID, External Code, Equation, Description, Public Description (Equation could be JSON or could be stored within the Description field)

-## Completed
-- Implement a routine or something to remove migrated data from staging
+- Update view used to create the download data so that external monitorIDs are published (right now internal monitorIDs are published in downloadable files)